Pain and Pleasure are somehow devilishly connected.

 The above makes sense — for pain as well as pleasure — when we consider a phenomenon like Neuroplasticity, or Brain Plasticity.
 Having a full chapter in my book, the following adaptation was previously shared in the Theory of Mind: Thinking About Thinking and the Benefits of Observing the Observer exposé:

-Cognitive Neuroscience shows that when we repeatedly perform a certain activity, learn a new fact, or practice a skill the corresponding neurons consistently keep stimulating each other.
+“Through transformative learning and neuroplasticity the wiring between the different networks of the brain can be altered. … Cognitive Neuroscience shows that when we repeatedly perform a certain activity, learn a new fact, or practice a skill the corresponding neurons consistently keep stimulating each other.
 Over time, the wiring between them becomes stronger, which can make the connection last an entire lifetime.
 The neurons become more sensitive to each other and are more likely to synchronise their firing time in the future.
 All this takes place in the brain to support learning.
 In other words, whatever we do we are always physically modifying the brain to become better at it.
 What a remarkable feature that is.

 That said, any practising usually leads to improvement; the reason being is that our brain changes physiologically to adapt to the novelty.
 Neuroplasticity has equally shown that it works both ways: Neurons and connections which are not used stop being hardwired.
-Change your thoughts and you change your reality.
+Change your thoughts and you change your reality.”

 As such, the more we reinforce pain circuits, the more the brain gets stuck in repetitive thought and pain patterns.
 Then, the brain tends to shrink, literally.
 Less circuits and less connections make other creative connections obsolete.
 Fun connections related to music, wine, friends gradually start shrinking due to disuse.